-Darby Dan Farm has set 2020 stud fees for its roster of nine stallions that will stand the upcoming breeding season, led by Dialed In, who will stand for $20,000 S&N. The roster also features Shackleford and Klimt who will each stand for $10,000 S&N; Tapiture, a leading freshman sire of 2019, will stand for $7,500 S&N, and new to the roster is multiple Graded stakes winner Flameaway whose fee will be $7,500 S&N.
+Darby Dan Farm has set 2021 stud fees for its roster of 12 stallions that will stand the upcoming breeding season, led by Dialed In who will stand for $15,000 S&N, down from $20,000 a season ago.

 |Stallion||Stands and Nurses Fee|

 |Country House – NEW||$7,500|

 |Tale of Verve||$2,000|